PortsMaster/PortMaster-New/ports/balatro/README.md

 The file is under `~/Library/Application Support/Steam/steamapps/common/Balatro/Balatro.app/Contents/Resources` (if you don't know how to navigate there, go to Steam > Right Click on Balatro > Manage > Browse Local File.
 Then in the `Balatro.app` package, right click > Show Package Contents > then go to Contents/Resources).
 You should see the file `Balatro.love` game file there.
 Drop the file under `ports/balatro` folder of PortMaster.

 #### on Windows
 You need to find the game's .exe file (Steam > Right Click on Balatro > Manage > Browse Local File).
-Use [7-Zip](https://www.7-zip.org/), right click > extract the .exe file.
-Then copy the Balatro.exe file into the `balatro` folder under `ports/balatro` folder of PortMaster.
+Simply copy the Balatro.exe file into the `balatro` folder under `ports/balatro` folder of PortMaster.

 ## Note